Edmund, second son of King Henry III

 Edward Earl of March and Warwick used their forces to defeat the Lancastrian forces in the Tower of London.

-Richard of York, claimed the throne but the landowners, refused to accept him as anything other than heir to the throne.
+Richard of York, claimed the throne but the nobility refused to accept him as anything other than heir to the throne.

 1460 (25th October)